-Full-time students register for the Master's course in September or March and are expected to complete the course within 12 calendar months.
+Full-time students register for the Masters course in September or March and are expected to complete the course within 12 calendar months.
 All Thermal Power options are available for both entries.

-The PgDip courses are full-time and are coincident with the MSc courses.
+The PgDip course is full-time and are coincident with the MSc courses.